justinbarrick/cryptchats/README.md

 ## Key derivation

-After Alice and Bob have exchanged keys, they derive several 256-bit encryption keys for HMAC keys, message keys, key exchanges keys, and the GCM counters.
+After Alice and Bob have exchanged keys, they derive several 256-bit encryption keys for MAC keys, message keys, key exchanges keys, and the nonce.

 ### Generating the key seed in the initial key exchange